 From time to time, in the interest of sound corporate governance, the Board may appoint an Independent Lead Director.
 The Board believes that the designation of an Independent Lead Director improves the functionality of the Board and its Committees and aids in the fiduciary obligations each Director has to the Company and its shareholders.
-In 2002, the Corporate Governance/Nominating Committee nominated Paul R. Lederer to serve as Independent Lead Director and the Board approved.
-Mr. Lederer has served as Independent Lead Director since that time.
-After Mr. Lederer retires from the Board at the end of the 2017 director term, the Board expects to receive a nomination from the Corporate Governance/Nominating Committee for a new Independent Lead Director.
+In May of 2018, the Corporate Governance/Nominating Committee nominated, and the Board approved, Jay D. Burchfield to serve as Independent Lead Director.
+Mr. Burchfield has served as Independent Lead Director since that time.